Documentation

 lsusb | grep -i airspy # For Airspy

-2. Start the containers
+2. Start the services

 3. Verify SDR detection